Get the most from Apple Watch notifications by adjusting these settings

 You can easily enable this feature again any time you want by following the same instructions above.
 The button will turn green when the feature is on.

-How to turn off Always Show Short Looks
+How to turn off Show Summary When Locked

-Whether your Appel Watch is locked or unlocked, you should receive Short Looks of the notifications on your Apple Watch screen because, by default, Always Show Short Looks is enabled.
+Whether your Apple Watch is locked or unlocked, you should receive Short Summary of the notifications on your Apple Watch screen because, by default, Always Show Short Looks is enabled.
 You can turn it off in settings.

 - Launch Settings from your Apple Watch Home screen.